ravi-ss7/Amazon_Clone/README.md

 # Amazon Clone

 A simple front-end clone of Amazon’s homepage built with **HTML**, **CSS**, and basic **JavaScript**.
-This was one of my early projects to practice layout design, styling, and simple interactivity.
+This was one of my early projects in 2022 to practice layout design, styling, and simple interactivity.

 ## Features
 - Amazon-like header, product grid, and footer